trentBowden/runnify/backend/README.md

 docker-compose down -v
 ```

+But if you run into trouble

+`./mvnw clean package`

 **GPX meets Spotify**

 (scottMorrison.jpeg) _How good is Kotlin?_.
 Only one way to find out.
 This project is for me to map a Spotify playlist to a GPX file.